Get Offer

 #### Use `getLuggage.do`

-Use it when baggage price or baggage options affect conversion.
+Use it to surface baggage price and baggage options before booking.

 Run it after you confirm the target offer.